bnguye40-uncc/itcs3122-finalproject/readme.md

 This project built with C# within the web framework, Blazor.
 It uses a template for browser extensions made by **mingyaulee**.
 To learn more, read the documentation: https://mingyaulee.github.io/Blazor.BrowserExtension/

+This project also uses Blazored LocalStorage, a library which provides access to the browsers local storage made by **Chris Sainty**: https://github.com/Blazored/LocalStorage

 ## Setup

 Instructions can be found within the documentation for this template: https://mingyaulee.github.io/Blazor.BrowserExtension/setup-existing-project